NuMoOfficial/NuMo/README.md

 Ability to edit/remove foods that have already been user created

 I was able to crash the add recipe page by entering -0 into the quantity field.
 I was also able to successfully enter a negative number into the quantity field.
+This could likely be fixed by allowing for fractions of ingredients when creating a recipe and allowing for fractions of a unit of nutrients when creating a food.
+Make almost all quantities to be positive floats (or doubles).

 Scan grocery store receipts and link to database (keep seperate from daily food intake).
 Output nutrients as a visual to see gross amount of macro/micro nutrients?
 Ask Ed and Holly about this one.
 If they want you to attempt this, you may want to create an informational gross analysis of macro/micronutrients for purchased items.

 Try getting Firebase Crashalytics working for Android.
 When we tried using it, the app crashed on startup.
 There is a line commented out in NuMoTabbed.Android/MainActivity.cs //Fabric.Fabric.With(this, new Crashlytics.Crashlytics());

+Perhaps find a way to allow users to toggle which units they want to use for their nutrients (g, mg, ug, etc).

+Add a scrollbar for the hydration visualization page and for the nutrients visualization page.

+Make sure the app works properly with different phone font sizes (often located under settings -> accessibility -> font size on Android)

+Add a close app button somewhere (maybe on the profile page)

+Fix the app permissions.
+Right now when users want to use the camera, they have to manually go into their phone settings to allow permission.
+Find out how to ask and enable permissions from within the app.